Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/jana.md

 I'd never thought of language endangerment as being the sort of inch-by-inch process mentioned or alluded to at least in your early work... with Spanish squeezing out Catalan little by little over time.
 Can't wait to see where this project goes!

+Claire:

+One aspect of your project that I thought you had a very good grasp of was the data sharing portion.
+You clearly did your research on the different licenses and selected the ones that fit your goals (and the licenses of the data) best.
+I think it was a great idea to follow the license of the most restrictive portion of your project, which from what I can see from your repo, is the Parlament Parla and ParlaMint corpora, which both require credit of the origial author.
+Well done!

+One suggestion I have is to provide some background on the history of Catalan and its endangerment.
+I think this would be extremely helpful to visitors of your repo with no prior knowledge or background of Catalan.
+This would also serve to make the future implications of your project clear!!

+One thing I learned from your project is the following quote that you included: “written language always represents a later stage than the actual appearance of any linguistic phenomenon...".
+Even as a linguistics student, I never really thought about this and always viewed written language as non-linguistic in nature.
+Love it!